George Barron Goodman: Sydney, 1842

 After buying rights to use the daguerreotype process in the British Colonies from Richard Beard, Goodman set sail from England for Australia.
 In November 1842, he arrived in Sydney on board the Eden along with the requisite apparatus for taking daguerreotypes.
 On 12 December he set up the Colony’s first photographic studio on the roof of Sydney's then tallest building, the Royal Hotel, in George Street.
 Exposure times were around 30 seconds and images were processed and framed for the sitter in a few minutes.
 The studio itself was encased in blue glass, a feature which helped speed up exposure times due to the process's sensitivity to blue wavelengths of the light spectrum.
 The cost was around one guinea per image.

 On 4 January 1843, Goodman married Sarah Polack who he appears to have met onboard the Eden while voyaging from England.
-The marriage took place at Charlotte Place, Sydney, the residence of her father, well-known Sydney emancipist and auctioneer Abraham Polack.
+The marriage took place at Charlotte Place, Sydney, the residence of her father, well-known Sydney emancipist and auctioneer Abraham Solomon Polack.
 Two weeks later, on 21 January, the Governor, Sir Gerorge Gipps, visited his rooftop studio, and along with his wife Elizabeth, had their likeness taken by Goodman.
 By March he had set up his apparatus to allow the taking of full length photos, group shots and landscapes.